Working with Subqueries

 (SELECT COUNT(*)

-Each time the outer query processes a department, the subquery counts how many courses that department owns.
+Each time the outer query processes a category, the subquery counts how many products that category owns.

 Subqueries in the FROM Clause